THE DHARMA FLOWER SUTRA SEEN THROUGH

 he will make offerings to

-and be admitted into the presence of
+and be admitted into the presence

-three hundred, ten thousand of myriads
+of three hundred, ten thousand of myriads

-and for the sake of attaining
+And, for the sake of attaining

-the wisdom and discernment of the Buddhas
+the wisdom and discernment

-with the purist of religious devotion (bongyô).
+of religious devotion (bongyō).

-After having made offerings to
+After having made offerings

-the highest beings on two legs
+to the highest beings on two legs

 who are the World Honoured Ones,

-Makakashô will do all the practices
+Makakashō (Mahākāshyapa) will do all the practices

 to attain the highest wisdom.

-In his last incarnation
+In his last incarnation,

 he will become a Buddha.

-His Buddha terrain will be immaculate.
+His Buddha terrain

-The ground will be of lapis lazuli
+The ground will be

-and many trees of precious materials
+and many trees

-will line the sides of the roads
+will line the sides of the roads,

 which will be cordoned off

-with golden ropes
+with golden ropes,

-for the pleasure of those that see them.
+for the pleasure of those

-There will be the finest of fragrances
+the finest of fragrances

-constantly in the air
+constantly in the air,

 and all sorts of delicate flowers